sebastiaanbrand/q-sylvan-benchmarks/README_artifact.md

 To facilitate quick testing, all tools have been precompiled.

-Since some of the tools use an internet connection in their build process, an internet connection is required for (re)compilation.
+Since some of the tools use an internet connection in their build process, we have been unable to avoid needing an internet connection for (re)compilation.
 To recompile everything, use the command below.
 This can take ~25 minutes.
 ```shell
 $ ./compile_all.sh -r
 ```